haliboteda/open_plc_cube_ide/README.md

 }
 ```

-g- Upload the code and Just Wait until complete.
+g- __You don't need to do anything.
+The program will automatically copy the code into OpenPLC.__

 ![image](DOC/pic/upload_mod.png)